twoltjer/firstrpc/index.md

 # First RP Welcomes You!

 First Reformed Presbyterian Church is a Christ-centered congregation that seeks to glorify God and establish His kingdom on Earth and prepare for Jesus' return.
+Yay!

 {% endmarkdown %}